anbagam1999/web/about-us/our-story.md

 ### YEAR 2002

-In 2002, the Anbagam centre was constructed in Thirunilai  village near Red Hills (Chennai), providing care for the mentally ill destitutes , this became an ideal environment, far away from the hustle of the city and closer to nature's healing touch.
+In 2002, the Anbagam centre was constructed in Thirunilai Village near Red Hills (Chennai), providing care for the mentally ill destitutes.
+This became an ideal environment, far away from the hustle of the city and closer to nature's healing touch.

 ### YEAR 2013

-The Chennai Corporation seeing our work , wanted us to partner and start a home in the Center for Communicable Diseases Tondiarpet ,thus the 2nd branch of our home commenced there , the arrangement continues till date and all the processes and facilities needed are provided to the in mates of our home .
+The Chennai Corporation seeing our work, wanted us to partner and start a home in the Center for Communicable Diseases Tondiarpet.
+Thus the 2nd branch of our home commenced there.
+The arrangement continues till date and all the processes and facilities needed are provided to the inmates of our home.

 ### YEAR 2015

-Considering the increasing numbers of abandoned mentally ill destitutes within the limits of Chennai , the trustees decided to have another branch within the city and accordingly a place in OTTERI CHENNAI was taken on rent , this home provides shelter to abandoned women only .
+Considering the increasing numbers of abandoned mentally ill destitutes within the limits of Chennai, the trustees decided to have another branch within the city and accordingly a place in OTTERI CHENNAI was taken on rent which provides shelter to abandoned women only.

 ### Current Status